 I find one of the

-biggest barriers to exercise is motivation.
+biggest barriers to regularly doing exercises for knee pain is motivation.
 People usually start with

-great intentions but after a few weeks, they get a bit bored, and stop.
+great intentions but after a few weeks, they get a bit bored, and stop, particularly if the pain has started to improve.

 Getting the Best Results